johnasp/johnaspinall.co.uk/_posts/portfolio/2015-07-18-jd-williams-mobile-ux.md

 ### Competitor Benchmarking

-To gain an understanding of how other mobile ecommerce websites approached search and navigation, I compiled a list of industry key competitors and decided to benchmark user test our user journies on their sites, again with real users via the WhatUserDo service.
+To gain an understanding of how other mobile ecommerce websites approached search and navigation, I compiled a list of industry key competitors and decided to benchmark user test our user journies on their sites, again with real users via the WhatUsersDo service.

 This enabled me to learn from their positives and also avoid their negatives and all with reports from real users in our target demographic.
 I then presented these screen recording to project stakeholders, along with users comments and my observations.